Are you drowning in clutter at home, school, or at work?

 This may seem like a silly tip, but it’s actually a good one because it prevents you from becoming a bit too comfortable as you work.
 Not only can you better focus on what you’re doing, but you can also physically move things around with ease.

 So, ditch that chair for your next decluttering session.
 You can put on your favorite pair of shoes, or slippers, or go barefoot.
-Unable to stand?
-Try sitting up straight in your chair while you work.

 You can try this tip with the clothes in your wardrobe, your shoe collection, books, makeup, bags, bath products, ties, and anything else that constitutes a large collection in your home or office.
 Once you’ve selected your favorites, it’s time to deal with the rest of the items.